subverb/subverb/doc/GivingHelp.md

 Any implementation of a subverb called `help` will overwrite these.

+A short description, of what the application is meant to be for can be given by declaring [[Variables|$<SV>_DESCRIPTION]], for example within a wrapper or via the applications `subverb-pre.sh` extensions.
+If this is present, it will be presented to the user as a major part of the description.

+If a multiline description is wanted, the variable should be declared via an here-document.

-The main description contains of a list of known subverbs, which is generated and printed grouped by their `$SV_GROUP` specifications.
+After that main description, a list of known subverbs is generated and printed grouped by their `$SV_GROUP` specifications.

 ### Subverb-specific messages ###